RioNight/Hey-borhood/README.md

 When the app runs, you will see the landing page called Hey-borhood.
 3) Click on the "Create Account" button to be taken to the preferences page.
 4) Click anywhere on the page to be taken to the "Start Chatting" screen
-5) Click anywhere again to see a map of recommended "hey-bors" to start chatting with
+5) Click anywhere again to see a map of recommended "hey-bor" volunteer to start chatting with
-6) Click anywhere to be taken to an example chatting screen showing how messaging a hey-bor can look like
+6) Click anywhere to be taken to an example chatting screen showing how messaging a "hey-bor" volunteer can look like

 Project Issue:
 Loneliness is a major cause for depression among elderlies and is associated with increased risks of depression, heart disease, weakened immune system, dementia, and early death.